VernierST/godirect-js/README.md

 });
 ```

-See this example and others (including our Python versions) at our gdxexamples repository: [https://bitbucket.org/vernierst/gdxexamples/src](https://bitbucket.org/vernierst/gdxexamples/src)
+See this example and others (including our Python versions) at our examples repository: [https://github.com/VernierST/godirect-examples](https://github.com/VernierST/godirect-examples)

 ## License